3ConstArt3/Lexarithmos/README.md

 }
 ```

-Otherwise, the program just inserts the phrase in the object, under the attribute "phrases":
+Otherwise, the program just inserts the phrase in the object, under the attribute **phrases**:

 ```json
 "996": {